oidc-sweden/specifications/swedish-openid-federation-profile-1_0.md

 This section extends the requirements specified in [@!OpenID.Federation, section 8.3] with the following statements:

 A Federation Resolver **MAY** include Trust Marks that are not present in an Entity's Entity Configuration.
 It can do so by communicating directly with a Trust Mark Issuer.
 This functionality may be useful in cases when Trust Marks are being used as a control mechanism within the federation and Entities within the federation are unaware of a particular Trust Mark type.
+See (#obtaining_trust_marks).

-The requirements for the resolve response `exp` Claim given in [@!OpenID.Federation, section 8.3.2] states that the validity of the response must not exceed the validities of the underlying Trust Chain and Trust Marks included.
-If a Trust Mark instance for the Entity is being resolved is either expired, or has a validity that is shorter than the validity of the Trust Chain, it is **RECOMMENDED** that the resolver obtains a new Trust Mark instance for the Entity by calling the Trust Mark endpoint at the Trust Mark Issuer.

-By following this requirement, the Federation Resolver avoids issuing resolve responses with unnecessarily short validity periods.
+The requirements for the resolve response `exp` Claim given in [@!OpenID.Federation, section 8.3.2] state that the validity of the response must not exceed the validity of the underlying Trust Chain and of the included Trust Marks.
+If a Trust Mark instance for the Entity being resolved is either expired or has a validity that is shorter than the validity of the Trust Chain, a Federation Resolver **MAY** obtain a new Trust Mark instance for the Entity by calling the Trust Mark endpoint at the Trust Mark Issuer.
+By doing so, the Federation Resolver avoids issuing resolve responses with unnecessarily short validity periods.
 This reduces the frequency of resolve requests, as longer-lived responses are more amenable to caching by consuming parties.

 ## Using a Federation Resolver {#using_a_federation_resolver}